 Test all emergency lighting systems and safety torches to make sure they have enough charge and illumination according to the manufacturer's or supplier's instructions.
-This should be at an appropriate time when, following the test, they will not be immediately required.
+This should be at an appropriate time when, following the test, they will not be immediately required e.g. during daylight hours.

-Check that fire doors are in good working order and closing correctly and that the frames and seals are intact.
+Check that all fire doors are in good working order and closing correctly and that the frames and seals are intact.